-- 7.2.2.1 To provide progressive and innovative waste management services in a fiscally responsible manner that promote waste reduction techniques and extended producer responsibility to preserve natural resources and protect the environment. - 7.2.2.2 To work cooperatively with the Region in the preparation and implementation of the York Region Waste Management Master Plan and coordinate compliance with the Region's processing facility requirements. - 7.2.2.3 To require that applications for development approval shall conform to Markham's Waste Management Guidelines including matters such as loading space provision, waste storage room design, collection and storage of recycling materials, odour control and restriction on outdoor storage. - To deliver a sustainable and integrated waste management program that addresses: - a) three-stream waste management in existing and all new building types; - b) litter reduction and management; - c) responsible waste management practices encouraged through public education awareness programs; - d) Zero Waste Management targets for all Markham facilities and buildings; and - e) Provision of services for hazardous waste removal and recycling of materials such as batteries, carbon fluorescent light bulbs and electronic products. - 7.2.2.5 To support the integration of collection depots in existing and future
+- 7.2.2.1 To provide progressive and innovative waste management services in a fiscally responsible manner that promote waste reduction techniques and extended producer responsibility to preserve natural resources and protect the environment. - 7.2.2.2 To work cooperatively with the Region in the preparation and implementation of the York Region Waste Management Plan and coordinate compliance with the Region's processing facility requirements. - 7.2.2.3 To require that applications for development approval shall conform to Markham's Waste Management Guidelines including matters such as loading space provision, waste storage room design, collection and storage of recycling materials, odour control and restriction on outdoor storage. - To deliver a sustainable and integrated waste management program that addresses: - a) three-stream waste management in existing and all new forms of development; - b) litter reduction and management; - c) responsible waste management practices encouraged through public education awareness programs; - d) Zero Waste Management targets for all Markham facilities and buildings; and - e) Provision of services for hazardous waste removal and recycling of materials such as batteries, carbon fluorescent light bulbs and electronic products. - 7.2.2.5 To support the integration of collection depots in existing and future Markham facilities to ensure an equitable distribution of collection services across the municipality. - 7.2.2.6 To identify appropriate locations for recycling and transfer facilities in support of Markham's Waste Management programs and secure these locations through zoning. - To prepare a strategy for the diversion of construction and demolition waste in new development and redevelopment. - 7.2.2.8 To seek appropriate and innovative design solutions to address waste management requirements in multi-storey buildings including three-stream waste collection (garbage, recycling and organics).